Leveraging Self-Supervised Audio-Visual Pretrained Models to Improve Vocoded Speech Intelligibility in Cochlear Implant Simulation: Introduction

-In the past decade, deep learning-based SE techniques have been applied to CI systems \cite{bolner2016speech,lai2016deep, lai2018deep, kang2021deep, mamun2024speech}, enabling more adaptive and robust processing methods tailored to the diverse auditory environments experienced by CI users.
+In the past decade, deep learning-based SE techniques have been applied to CI systems \cite{bolner2016speech,lai2016deep, lai2018deep, kang2021deep, mamun2024speech, balasubramanian2023ideal}, enabling more adaptive and robust processing methods tailored to the diverse auditory environments experienced by CI users.
 While the benefits of incorporating visual cues into the SE process are well-established, their specific advantages for CI devices have, to our knowledge, not yet been explored.
 In this study, we aim to evaluate the effectiveness of the proposed SSL-AVSE system for CI, with the implementation and user test scenario illustrated in Fig. 1.
 As shown in the figure, the SSL-AVSE system processes the combined noisy speech and video as inputs and outputs enhanced speech, which is then provided to a CI device.
 In this study, we employ a 16-channel speech vocoder to process enhanced utterances, simulating CI audio and calculating relevant performance metrics.
 Additionally, a listening test with 80 subjects is conducted to assess subjective speech quality and word intelligibility.
-Results indicate that our SSL-AVSE model achieves a maximum improvement of over 50\% and 45\% in speech quality and intelligibility compared to the original noisy signals, respectively, and a maximum improvement of over 20\% and 40\% compared to the AOSE system, respectively.
+Results indicate that the proposed SSL-AVSE model achieves maximum improvements of over 45\% in speech quality and 50\% in intelligibility compared with the original noisy signals, and over 25\% and 45\% improvements, respectively, compared with the baseline AVSE system.